 Below is the mapping, by category, of our French FoodTech Top 25, with some comments on the startup category by category (this list is not in order).
 For category definitions, see our FoodTech definition here.

 If you have any questions or comments, let us know.
 Also, we are planning a lot of private talks and conferences with our clients to help them discover what is happening in the FoodTech ecosystem (broadly or on any specific topic).
 This is a first step to spread some knowledge about innovation internally and also a great way to start collaborating.
-If that could be relevant for you, !
+If that could be relevant for you, contact us here!

 AgTech has been the first or second category for investments for the last six years.
 It is then fitting that the most well-funded startups and the most well-regarded internationally can be found there.